opencomputeproject/SAI/doc/SAI-Counter-enhancement-hld.md

         sai_router_intfs_api->set_router_interface_attribute(port.m_rif_id, &attr);

 ```
+In case of same selective counter Object mapped to multiple stat-ids, do sai_set_counter_attribute() with updated stat-id list and no operation required in sairouterinterface.

 ##### Get statistics:
 ```c
 /* Assume, countOid array is updated for the specific router-interface as part of create/set operation.*/